olahfemi/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

         feeOn = feeTo != address(0);
 ```

 Read the fee destination of the factory.
-If it is zero then there is no protocol fee and no need to calculate it that fee.
+If it is zero then there is no protocol fee and no need to calculate that fee.

 ```solidity
         uint _kLast = kLast; // gas savings